MyAnsible/Apollo/CONTRIBUTING.md

 * Submit a pull request.

-## Contributing to Apollo core Plugins
+## Contributing to Apollo Core Plugins

 Create a new issue describing your proposed change to the plugin repo.
 Fork the repo, develop and test your feature.
 Create a pull request.

-## Developing Apollo plugins
+## Developing Apollo Plugins

 We want Apollo to be as much pluggable as possible making contributions easier via core-agnostic plugins giving them freedom regarding isolation testing, development and release management.